 — Deanne Mraz Robinson, MD

 Dr. Deanne Mraz Robinson, president and co-founder of Modern Dermatology of Connecticut, confirms that the preholiday season is a popular time for cosmetic procedures.
-As a result, many practices offer reduced pricing and many skin care products and cosmeceuticals are discounted to enhance sales.
+As a result, many practices offer reduced pricing and many skin care products and

 “There are discounts ranging from toxin injections to dermal fillers to laser resurfacing and body contouring.
 Be aware of the fine points of the deal, including number of units or syringes of toxin or filler, respectively.
 Also pay attention to brand names and number of cycles of the body contouring device, such as CoolSculpting or SculpSure.”